SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: Downstream Tasks

 \subsubsection{Simulation-Based Inference}

 For selected tasks, we also apply SBI for posterior inference.
 We report the median of the posterior as the point estimate.
-For pre-trained models via MT, we first reduce the representations by averaging over the sequence dimension (e.g., from $[146, 768]$ to $[768]$ for the LAMOST model).
-The resulting 768-dimensional embeddings and their high-quality labels are then used as input to SBI.
-For CLIP models and the pre-trained XP model via OAE, no reduction of dimension is required and we directly use the 768-dimensional (projected) embeddings together with their labels.

 We follow the Neural Posterior Estimation (NPE) framework to directly estimate the posterior distribution of parameters given observations, using neural density estimators.
 This NPE-based approach is relatively straightforward to implement and computationally efficient, making it a practical choice compared to other variants such as Neural Likelihood Estimation (NLE).
 We adopt two types of (conditional) normalizing flows as density estimators from the \texttt{sbi} package \citep{tejero-cantero2020sbi}: Masked Autoregressive Flow (MAF) \citep{2017arXiv170507057P} and Neural Spline Flow (NSF) \citep{2019arXiv190604032D}.
 Each SBI model uses two transformations with 60 hidden units (unless otherwise noted), totaling roughly 0.1 million trainable parameters.
-Details of the adopted normalizing flows are descrbed in Appendix~\ref{sec:nf}.
+Details of the adopted normalizing flows are described in Appendix~\ref{sec:nf}.

-To evaluate the calibration of the inferred posteriors, we perform simulation-based calibration (SBC, \citealp{talts2018validating}) using rank statistics, also known as Probability Integral Transform (PIT) values in some literature \citep{PITvalue}, complemented by the Kolmogorov–Smirnov (K–S) test.
+To evaluate the calibration of the inferred posteriors, we perform simulation-based calibration (SBC, \citealp{talts2018validating}) using rank statistics, also known as Probability Integral Transform (PIT) values in some literature \citep{PITvalue}, complemented by the Kolmogorov–Smirnov (K–S) test \citep{Kolmogorov1992}.
+The K–S test measures the maximum discrepancy between the empirical cumulative distribution function (CDF) of the ranks and the expected uniform CDF, providing a non-parametric test of distributional consistency.
 For each (out of 200 in total) spectrum–parameter pair, we draw posterior samples and compute the rank of the ground-truth parameter value.
 Well-calibrated posteriors yield uniformly distributed ranks, which we assess via the K–S test.
-We consider results valid if the $p$-value exceeds 0.05, indicating no significant deviation from uniformity and hence reliable posterior coverage.
+We consider results valid if the $p$-value exceeds 0.05, indicating that there is no significant deviation from uniformity and therefore reliable posterior coverage.